-- The practice was clean and well maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The appointment system met patients' needs. - The practice had effective leadership.
+- The practice was clean and well maintained. - The practice had infection control procedures which reflected published guidance. - The process to monitor emergency medicines and life-saving equipment could be improved. - The practice had systems to help them manage risk. - The practice had safeguarding processes in place and staff knew their responsibilities for safeguarding adults and children.
+The process to monitor safeguarding training could be improved.

+- Recruitment, appraisal and induction processes could be improved. - The clinical staff did not always provide patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The appointment system met patients' needs. - The practice had effective leadership but some areas could be improved.
 Staff felt involved and supported and worked well as a team. - The practice asked staff and patients for feedback about the services they provided. - The practice dealt with complaints positively and efficiently.